davidalexisnyt/micropython-workshop/docs/section_1.md

 This will just go on forever until you reset the board or hit Ctrl-C.

 You'll notice that as soon as you run the `led = Pin(2, Pin.OUT)` line, the LED comes on.
 And if you do `led.on()` it goes off.
 Weird.
-This is a fun little quirk with the built-in LEDs on these boards, and due to them being internally connected to what's called a pull-up resistor.
-We'll get into that in a later section.
+This is a fun little quirk with the built-in LEDs on ESP8266 boards, and due to them being internally connected to what's called a pull-up resistor.
+The TL;DR about a pullup resistor is that it makes it so that off is on and on is off.
+Weird.
+But it has its uses.
+The good thing is that the LED on my ESP32 boards behave normally.
+I'm assuming that they got enough complaints from confused ESP8266 users that they "fixed" it with the ESP32.

+In the [next section](Section_2.md), we'll get to know the "Thing" part of IoT with MicroPython.